-If you plan to use this annuity as a source of income, you should take into careful consideration the projected income from this annuity.
+If you plan to use the Structured Capital Strategies annuity from AXA as a source of income, you should take into careful consideration the projected income from this annuity.
 There are other products out there that will offer higher levels of guaranteed income and even greater protection from market downsides.

 There is no perfect product or investment, so your priorities should be clear right at the start.
 You should know before signing any contract whether your objective is to create a source of income or to grow your money over time to build a legacy for your family, because as much as your advisor might lead you to believe that both can be done inside of the same account, the truth is quite the opposite.

 It’s important to be careful, though.
 Why?